fastruby/rails-template/README.md

---skip-test # skip minitest gem setup, we are using rspec --skip-turbolinks # don't add Turbolinks gem to the project --database=postgresql # use postgres instead of sqlite -m https://raw.githubusercontent.com/ombulabs/rails-template/main/template.rb # use the template.rb file from this repo
+--skip-test # skip minitest gem setup, we are using rspec --skip-turbolinks # don't add Turbolinks gem to the project --database=postgresql # use postgres instead of sqlite --skip-webpack-install # skip webpacker install, we want to run this in a particular order -m https://raw.githubusercontent.com/ombulabs/rails-template/main/template.rb # use the template.rb file from this repo
 ```